 - Lumbar degenerative disc disease.

-- Neck, back, and pain related to joints from arthritis.
+- Neck and back pain related to arthritis.

 - Chronic neck pain.